AVSystem/developer-zone/docs/Anjay_integrations/RaspberryPi_integration/Implementing_LwM2M_objects_on_RaspberryPi.md

     ![Device objects](images/rasp.png "Objects")

 !!! note
-    Your RaspberryPi-based device will feature a number of default LwM2M objects provided by Svetovid, for instance the temperature object `/3303`.
+    Your RaspberryPi-based device will feature a number of default LwM2M objects provided by Svetovid, for instance the Light Control `/3311`.

 ## Step 5: Implement the LwM2M temperature object `/3303` (only for GrovePi)